White-Collar Crime 2024

 • The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (see 3.13 Money Laundering).

-Section 141E of Tax Administration Act provides that tax evasion is an offence.
+Section 141E of the Tax Administration Act provides that tax evasion is an offence.
 It carries maximum penalties of five years’ imprisonment and/or a fine of up to NZD50,000 for individuals.

 Section 22 of the Tax Administration Act requires companies to maintain tax records for seven years.
 This is an absolute liability offence.
 Failure to comply with this requirement is an offence with penalties ranging from fines of NZD4,000 for first-time offenders to NZD12,000 for subsequent offending.